We must do better for sexual assault survivors. The answer isn’t rocket science

 The report provides the kind of hard hitting empirical evidence needed to convince policy makers and police leadership that there is a problem that needs to be tackled.
 Survivors of sexual assault and sexual violence experts could have told us this all along, but now the data is there for all to see.

 It is a problem whose solution is also hiding in plain sight.
 Sexual assault experts know what is needed and it’s not rocket science: Training police officers.
 Extensive training of police officers, particularly on trauma informed approaches to investigating sexual assault.
-As the Unfounded series points out, these trainings, when made available, can be highly effective in transforming officers understanding of how they handle sexual assault complaints, and can reduce the number of Unfounded complaints.
+As the Unfounded series points out, these trainings, when made available, can be highly effective in transforming officers understanding of how they handle sexual assault complaints, and can reduce the number of unfounded complaints.

 Civilian oversight can also reduce the number of unfounded complaints in sexual assault.
 The so-called ‘Philadelphia model,’ followed by a number of other police forces, created a system of external review of unfounded sexual assault cases.
 The Women’s Law Project, along with other sexual violence experts, conduct an annual review of unfounded sexual assault cases, along with a random sampling of open cases, and raise concerns about any cases that may have been handled inadequately.
 It has proven to be effective in reducing unfounded complaints.

-These two solutions could go a long way to reducing the number of Unfounded complaints.
+These two solutions could go a long way to reducing the number of unfounded complaints.
 Why aren’t we already doing it?
 Political will.
 Training is expensive, and extensive training is more expensive.
 While police forces across the country struggle with escalating costs and cutbacks to their budgets, it is a matter of prioritizing sexual violence training, and ensuring that there is money to fund it.
 And civilian oversight?
-Well, it’s fair to say that not all police forces jump and down with delight at the idea of more oversight.
+Well, it’s fair to say that not all police forces jump up and down with delight at the idea of more oversight.
 Privacy concerns are cited, but privacy concerns can be worked around.
 Partnerships can be built.
 It comes down to political will.
 Not rocket science.

 We have the data and we have the tools to reduce the number of unfounded cases.
 But, it is reasonable to ask, then what?
-Because as survivors of sexual violence and their advocates known, unfounded complaints are only the first in a series of obstacles in the criminal justice system.
+Because as survivors of sexual violence and their advocates know, unfounded complaints are only the first in a series of obstacles in the criminal justice system.
 We could imagine a scenario in which the number of unfounded complaints is significantly reduced but the number of prosecutions and convictions do not actually increase.
 Decreasing the number of unfounded complaints may simply cast more light on the next set of problems.
 That is not a bad thing in its own right.
 But, it’s important to keep in mind that it will not solve the multiple failures of the criminal justice system.

 Sexual violence advocates have for years turned to the criminal justice system.
 They have valiantly struggled for and achieved important law reform, from exposing the way that rape myths have pervaded sexual assault trials to establishing new legal standards of affirmative consent.
 Yet, sexual violence remains prevalent as ever.